ILLINOIS REAL ESTATE: LICENSING

 Sticky Navigaton Placeholder (may behave unexpectedly if placed anywhere other than "Header" or "Main")

-Spring into a Career in Real Estate
+Warm Up to a New Career in Real Estate

 Real Estate Institute has been the local leader in Illinois real estate education for 30 years.
 Our students consistently outperform other state exam candidates.
 Our reputation for highly-rated instructors and superior customer service explains why we have over 175,000 alumni nationwide.